flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 #### A new foundation on the way

-You'd be surprised that Microsoft's push for homogenous computing also dragged the GPU into this mix.
+You'd be surprised that Microsoft's push for homogeneous computing also dragged the GPU into this mix.

-You see, there was a time when GPUs were [mere rasterizers](playstation#graphics) with 'take it or leave it' functionality, meaning they provided a fixed set of functions and programmers could either activate them or not.
-Later on, thanks to SGIs innovations, workloads were offloaded from the CPU thanks to the new [programmable vertex pipelines](nintendo-64#graphics).
-Finally, the 'mere rasterizer' definition was _rendered_ obsolete (_pun intended_) as Nvidia promoted a new stage called [programmable pixel shader](xbox#graphics) which gave programmers the liberty to control what happens after rasterization.
+You see, there was a time when GPUs were [mere rasterisers](playstation#graphics) with 'take it or leave it' functionality, meaning they provided a fixed set of functions and programmers could either activate them or not.
+Later on, thanks to SGI's innovations, workloads were offloaded from the CPU thanks to the new [programmable vertex pipelines](nintendo-64#graphics).
+Finally, the 'mere rasteriser' definition was _rendered_ obsolete (_pun intended_) as Nvidia promoted a new stage called [programmable pixel shader](xbox#graphics) which gave programmers the liberty to control what happens after rasterisation.

 ![Overview of the units that compose a GPU with programmable shaders.
 In this example, our GPU provides more units for vertex operations than pixel operations, meaning geometry transformations will be quick at the expense of colour effects, for instance.](gpu/traditional_pipeline.png)

 This pattern shows us that, as GPUs grow in performance and functionality, they eventually open up to allow developers to implement the exact functionality they seek.
 However, this also increases the overall complexity of the silicon.

 Over the years, both vertex and pixel pipelines kept enlarging to accommodate current needs, with new scalability problems emerging.
 Space, costs and heat emissions have a limit.
-So, which tasks should be prioritised? vertex operations or pixel effects?
+So, which tasks should be prioritised?
+Vertex operations or pixel effects?
 A weak vertex pipeline will stall the pixel pipeline.
 Alternatively, a disappointing pixel unit won't attract users with its dully-composed frames.

 ![Overview of the units that compose a GPU with a new unified pipeline.
 Now that both stages are now provided with the same amount of resources, developers won't have to trim down operations executed by a weak shader units.](gpu/unified_pipeline.png)